astronomer/docs/learn/airflow-databricks.md

 ## How it works

-This section will explain Astro Databricks provider functionality in more depth.
+This section explains Astro Databricks provider functionality in more depth.
 You can learn more about the Astro Databricks provider in the [provider documentation](https://astronomer.github.io/astro-provider-databricks/).

 ### Additional parameters